-Today’s job market doesn’t just mean that candidates can be hard to find; it also means that it’s more difficult to assess fit.
 And it’s important to remember that a temp to hire approach goes both ways—this is the candidate’s opportunity to assess you as an employer as well.
-As a result, once you find the perfect full-time fit, the candidate who accepts your offer is also more likely to stay long-term.
+As a result, once you find a great potential hire, the candidate who accepts your offer is also more likely to stay long-term.

 When a position goes unfilled, other members of your staff are often left to keep the ship afloat.
 While this can work for a short period of time, it is not sustainable in the long run.
 As an employer, it’s critical to ensure that you don’t leave your team hanging while you look for a replacement.